-2.8 To inform this work, the Committee meeting on 2nd March 2012 will be a focused workshop session to identify and explore with Members the current status of local government reform, the potential governance and implementation structures necessary, the role of Members in driving the process forward and initial thoughts on the key workstreams which will form the basis of a forward work programme for the Committee.
+To inform this work, the Committee meeting on the 2nd March 2012 will be a focused workshop session to identify and explore with Members the current status of local government reform, the potential governance and implementation structures necessary, the role of Members in driving the process forward and initial thoughts on the key workstreams which will form the basis of a forward work programme for the Committee.
+A copy of workshop programme is attached at Appendix 3.